 The city of Ballarat has awarded first prize for 2016 to the re-created Ballarat Orphanage Avenue of Honour.
 See details here.

-‘Towards a national summit setting the records straight for the rights of the child’, Sue McKemmish, Barbara Reed, Bonney Djuric and Frank Golding, Moderator: Joanne Evans
+19-20 October 2016: Annual National Conference of the Australian Society of Archivists, Forging links: people, systems, archives, Parramatta, NSW: ‘Towards a national summit setting the records straight for the rights of the child’, Sue McKemmish, Barbara Reed, Bonney Djuric and Frank Golding, Moderator: Joanne Evans

 It is estimated that throughout the twentieth century around half a million Australian children were caught up in child welfare and protection systems, with a mountain of inquiries, research and government reports documenting the reverberations these experiences have on lives.
 Despite significant reforms in the sector over the past few decades, the latest statistics show a steady increase in the number of children receiving child protection services, with 40-50,000 children annually experiencing some form of out-of-home ‘care’.

 Children in ‘care’ today need recordkeeping systems in government, private sector and community organisations that underpin governance and accountability.
 Those systems must also support preventative strategies for abuse that aid detection, reporting, investigation and remedial action.
 Reliable records and information systems, are also critical to those people who have experienced ‘care’ in the past.
 These can support the search for identity and memory, facilitate family reconnections, provide evidence for accountability and redress purposes, and help to assert rights and pursue justice.